marfarma/cms-tree-page-view/readme.txt

 5. The tree is also available on the dashboard and therefore available immediately after you login.

 == Changelog ==

+= 0.5 =
+- Uses wp_localize_script to translate script.
+Previous method could lead to 404-error, although the file did exist.
+- More valid output
+- jsTree upgraded to 1.0rc
+- Code rewritten for upgraded jsTree
+- Added a "clear search"-button to the search box
+- Dashboard widget added again!
+Hooray!
+- Requires WordPress 3 because of jquery 1.4.2.
+If you are using WP 2.x you can try version 0.4.9 instead: http://downloads.wordpress.org/plugin/cms-tree-page-view.0.4.9.zip

 = 0.4.9 =
 - added French translation by Bertrand Andres